marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 ### 2. List element template

-In the same fashion as the _Single element template_ you can specify which fields of each item will appear in the directory.
+In the same fashion as the _Single element template_ you can specify which fields of each item will appear in the directory list.

 Just take into account that while the _Single element template_ should be designed for displaying the complete information of an item in a page by itself.
 The _List element template_ should be designed for displaying **all** the elements of the directory on a list.